Funkenjaeger/fj-lcnc-cfg/README.md

     * Custom breakout board interfaces Clearpath servos, limit switches, hardware E-stops, probes, tool setter, and miscellaneous other I/O
     * 7i37-COM I/O card for additional I/O (e.g. Solenoid valves for ATC spindle)
     * Modified HOSTMOT2 FW to support these breakout boards
+* Dual probe inputs:
-* Touch plate (electrical continuity type) for zeroing Z work coordinate to the workpiece
+    * Touch plate (electrical continuity type) for zeroing Z work coordinate to the workpiece (Normally Open)
-* 3D touch probe for other probing operations
+    * 3D touch probe for other probing operations (Normally Closed)
 * ATC spindle and linear tool rack (oriented along X axis) - the rack is actuated with air cylinders, extending for tool changes and retracting out of the way otherwise
 * M6 remapped for both manual and automatic tool changes, with automatic tool length offset using tool setter.
 This was achieved using an NGC script as the top-level remap, which calls custom M-code (M102) which invokes a python script when necessary to generate a user prompt.
 A button on the GUI toggles between manual and automatic tool changes.
     * In Manual tool change mode, the machine moves to a convenient location and prompts the user to change the tool.